bcmichael/RNMR-Docs/docs/command/full_command.md

 /WND      | Display the list in a pop-up window.
 This is the default behavior.
 /WRT      | Write the list to a `WRT` file.
 Errors if no file is open to write to.
 ## LW
-Calculate line width 	              1
+Calculate line width

 Category: Data Analysis

-Format: `LW` left_lim right_lim pcnt_ht
+Format: `LW` llim rlim pcnt_ht

-Defaults: left_cur right_cur 50
+Defaults: lcursor rcursor 50

 Description:
-Obtains width of line at specified height in the current unit.
-If arguments are not specified, they will be prompted for.
-Only the first peak (above threshold) encountered, going from left to right, will be evaluated.
+`LW` calculates the width of a peak. `LW` will search from left to right between llim and rlim and selects the first peak above the peak picking threshold as set and displayed by `TH`.
+If llim or rlim is not specified RNMR will not prompt for it and will use the current cursor positions.
+The third parameter pcnt_ht is a the percentage of the peak height at which the linewidth is measured.
+If pcnt_ht is omitted RNMR will not prompt for it and will use 50 percent.

 # M
 ---